-- NMI (Non-Maskable-Interrupt) mask to pick sources that generate the NMI - Processor config - o DAP Instance ID (to change the address that the SWD uses to communicate with the core in debug) - o Processor status (If the processor is halted, which may be useful in debug) - Processor IO config - Input synchroniser control (to allow input synchronisers to be bypassed to reduce latency where clocks are synchronous) - Debug control - Provides the ability to control the SWD interface from inside the chip.
+- NMI (Non-Maskable-Interrupt) mask to pick sources that generate the NMI - Processor config - DAP Instance ID (to change the address that the SWD uses to communicate with the core in debug) - Processor status (If the processor is halted, which may be useful in debug) - Processor IO config - Input synchroniser control (to allow input synchronisers to be bypassed to reduce latency where clocks are synchronous) - Debug control - Provides the ability to control the SWD interface from inside the chip.
 This means Core 0 could debug Core 1, which may make debug connectivity easier. - Memory power down (each memory can be powered down if not being used to save a small amount of extra power).

-The system config registers start at a base address of 0x40004000 (defined as SYSCFG_BASE in SDK).
+Table 363.
+List of SYSCFG registers The system config registers start at a base address of 0x40004000 (defined as SYSCFG_BASE in Pico SDK).